 According to the University of Maryland Medical Center, creatine supplements increase strength and lean mass when consumed as part of a weightlifting program.
 Younger individuals in their 20s and 30s benefit the most from creatine in terms of athletic performance.
 According to the National Institutes of Health, creatine doesn't seem to increase strength or lean mass very well in people over the age of 60.
 However, it can help adults with high triglyceride levels or Parkinson's disease.

 Having too much belly fat is a serious health concern that increases your risk of heart disease, stroke and type 2 diabetes.
 Creatine will not directly cause a decrease in belly fat or bodyweight.
 In fact, you may actually gain weight during the first week of taking creatine supplements.
 This is due to an increase in water retention within the cells of your muscle tissue.
 Creatine can help you build muscle, which in turn increases your metabolism and ability to burn fat as fuel.
 This suggests that in the long term, creatine can help you burn belly fat if you continue to exercise regularly, even after you cease taking the supplements.

-The National Institutes of Health states creatine supplements are “likely safe” for most people when consumed following the dosage recommendations.
-High doses of creatine may cause kidney damage in those already suffering from impaired kidney function.
-Caffeine may somewhat diminish the benefits of creatine supplements, so don’t mix creatine with caffeinated drinks.
+The National Institutes of Health states creatine supplements are "likely safe" for most people when consumed following the dosage recommendations.
+High doses of creatine may cause kidney damage in those who already have impaired kidney function.
+Caffeine may somewhat diminish the benefits of creatine supplements, so don't mix creatine with caffeinated drinks.
 According to UMMC, doses of 20 to 25 grams taken for up to a week are generally safe.
 Talk to your doctor for specific dosage recommendations.